TylerCityStation

 MERROW1 [NLW&P, 1850]

 This stop in the town of Mansfield was established in 1850 by the NLW&P. The location is seen on the 1857TC map with the village called Merrowville.
 We do not see any signboard but this structure is accepted as the station, probably the first although the details here are sketchy.
-According to an entry in the journal of Mansfield resident William Reynolds gives the events of 3/26 and 3/27/1877 as... heavy rain wind, great flood, a 300 A. [acre] resavoir at Staffordville gave way and every dam and bridge on the river below carried away as far down as Merrows Station.
+An entry in the journal of Mansfield resident William Reynolds gives the events of 3/26 and 3/27/1877 as... "heavy rain wind, great flood, a 300 A. [acre] resavoir [sic] at Staffordville gave way and every dam and bridge on the river below carried away as far down as Merrows Station.
 Twenty five buildings carried off including a bank, meeting house, railroad depot, stores, dwellings.
-Damage $300,000.
+Damage $300,000."
 Assuming the building in the photo is the first depot, this is the one that was washed away.
-[REFS: 03/28/1877/02][rev101812]
+[REFS: 03/28/1877/02][rev092317]

 MERROW2 [CVT, 1877]